 CLERICUS is developed using Microsoft .Net framework and utilizes a Service Oriented Architecture (SOA).
 This design allows for tighter integration among the various programs as well as allowing other applications to be developed by third parties that utilize the common functionality.

-The Clericus User Conference will be held on April 22 – 24th at the Hilton University of Florida Conference Center in Gainesville, FL.
-This is a terrific opportunity to learn, share best practices and network with other Clericus Counties and users in the state.
-The conference agenda and registration information will be sent out to all Clericus counties in the next couple of weeks.
-Please mark the date on your calendars!
+The Clericus User Conference was held on April 22 – 24th at the Hilton University of Florida Conference Center in Gainesville, FL.
+It was a terrific opportunity to learn, share best practices and network with other CLERICUS Counties and users in the state.
+More than 100 people, including Clerks and staff, were in attendance.
+Among the topics discussed for CLERICUS users were Assessment and Collections Report Workshops, AOSC 14-19, E-Filing Workshop, OR application demo, status reports, question and answer sessions, and CCB information.

 CLERICUS Users Conference 2013